 The University of Calgary summer camp options have been big hits with my boys in the past.
 We’ve taken LEGO building, adventuring, coding, engineering, and movie making at the UofC.
 Each camp includes lots of fun class time as well as some swimming and plenty of time outside playing games, riding bikes, or rafting the Bow River.
 U of C summer camp registration is OPEN NOW.

 Mount Royal University‘s MRU Kids program offers more arts options than the others including a fun CATS program for young kids that blends computers, art, theatre, and science.
 There are painting, drawing, and sculpting classes for older kids alongside science and innovation camps.
-Registration for MRU Kids summer camps opens February 19, 2019.
+Registration for MRU Kids summer camps is OPEN NOW.

 ACAD, the Alberta University of the Arts, offers art focused day camps for kids aged 9 to 12.
 There are animation and cartooning camps, as well as options that focus on themes around animals, magic, and unicorns.
 Registration for ACAD summer camps are NOW OPEN